davidstephenson8/Launch_School/Ruby_110/test_prep/written/119_Study_Guide.md

 [Source](https://launchschool.com/books/ruby/read/methods#chainingmethods)

-- method chaining
 - if a method returns a value, another method can be called directly on that value.
 This is called "chaining."
 For example

 ```ruby
 # this method chain gets an input from the user and returns it as a string,